retirement savings | may 5, 2025

 Continuing from the previous scenario, a nondeductible IRA means that you do not qualify for a tax deduction when contributing to a Traditional IRA; therefore, you lose that tax benefit.
 This happens when you or your spouse have access to a workplace plan, which makes deductibility subject to income limitations.
 While any earnings will still be tax-deferred in a nondeductible IRA, they will be taxed as ordinary income when the money is used.
 With a taxable account, you may benefit from a lower long-term capital gains tax rate.

-You can typically invest after-tax dollars in a variety of stocks, bonds, mutual funds, and exchange-traded funds in brokerage accounts, bank accounts, and other financial institutions.
+You can typically invest after-tax dollars in a variety of stocks, bonds, mutual funds, and exchange-traded funds in brokerage accounts and financial institutions.
 When saving in taxable accounts, be mindful of the fees and how income earned through interest and dividends is taxed as well as capital gains when realized.

 Important Information